 Travis Grubbs, a professional home inspector and city Building and Zoning Inspector, was diagnosed with type 2 diabetes in May of 2006.
 Travis shares his experiences as a middle-aged male who had to change his life in order to address his diabetes in Turn the Page.

-Tom Karlya is the father of a child with diabetes.
+Tom Karlya is the father of two children with diabetes.
 In Diabetes Dad, he shares his perspective as a diabetes activist as well as a loved one providing support in any way he can.

 After two bouts with gestational diabetes, Ilene Raymond Rush was diagnosed with type 2 diabetes in 1987.
 In her column, Second Chances, Ilene talks about living and staying healthy with diabetes after the age of 50.